 The First step of the support and resistance zone strategy.

-The first step of this strategy is drawing those Zones on our charts so that we can easily spot where the price would probably reverse.
+The first step of this strategy is drawing those Zones on our charts.
+This allows us to easily spot where the price would probably reverse.
 After you do this, it will resemble a support and resistance indicator only you now have zones to take advantage of.
 Drawing Zones on the chart is better done on a higher time frame so that we can examine the main reversal levels and the more critical points on the chart as a higher time frame shows us the bigger picture.
-Its almost like what we talked about in our article about the importance of multiple time frame analysis.
+It's almost like what we talked about in our article about the importance of multiple time frame analysis.

 We begin by drawing horizontal lines on recent Peaks and Bottoms like you see below in our chart example: Examine this chart as it is critical for you to understand these zones.

 When you are doing support and resistance trading, a line with multiple touches is far better off as it is clear that it stood against the price and passed the test many times and it will continue to do so.
 WHY?

 Because History always repeats itself and this continues to happen time and time again on every chart that you will ever look at.
 (Stocks, Options, Forex)

 Note** Make sure to leave spaces between zones as drawing many lines will confuse you and worsen your trading decision.
 This strategy could easily be compared to our Red zone strategy that shows you how to draw zones on your chart.

 When you take a look back after drawing Zones will find that those lines withheld the price for numerous times before and will continue to do that for numerous times more.

 The second step to identifying support and resistance Zones: